rubyazz/ubify/README.md

 6. Create a superuser account using `python3 manage.py createsuperuser`
 7. Start the development server using `python3 manage.py runserver`

+## To use Docker with this project, follow these steps:

+1. Install Docker on your machine.
+2. Clone the repository to your local machine.
+3. Navigate to the project's root directory in the terminal.
+4. Run the following command to build the Docker image:
+`docker-compose build`
+5. Run the following command to start the Docker containers:
+`docker-compose up`
+6. Access the application in your web browser at http://localhost:8000.

 ## APIs
 The project provides the following APIs: